biakemi/UNIX_Assignment/README.md

 #R Assignment
 All commands are in R notebook.
-Comparing the flow work with UNIX analysis, using R was simpler due to the RStudio interface - I was able to check my results and do not get lost.
+Using R was interesting due to the RStudio interface - I was able to check my results more easily and not get lost.
 Given that, I didn't do the steps of putting and removing the header as I did in UNIX, but, on the other hand, I had to include a step to make my row names as columns so I could merge the data frames.